Higher order analysis on the existence of periodic solutions in continuous differential equations via degree theory: Degree theory and preliminary results

 One can readily see the similarity between these properties and the properties \ref{brouwer:existence}-\ref{brouwer:homotopy}.
 Indeed, as we can see from Definition \ref{def:lsd}, the Leray-Schauder degree is obtained from the Brouwer degree by approximating the infinite dimensional space $ X $ by finite dimensional ones.
-In particular, in this scenario, if $ X $ is finite dimensional, then $d_{LS}(I - M,\O,0) = d_B(I - M, \O, 0).$ Such fact is key for the proof of Lemma \ref{thm:consequence}.
+In particular, in this scenario, if $ X $ is finite dimensional, then $d_{LS}(I - M,\O,y_0) = d_B(I - M, \O, y_0).$